eaiman-shoshi/phonegap-paypal-plugin/README.md

 <h3>Code sample:</h3>

-          // See PayPalMobilePGPlugin.js for full documentation
+          // See PayPalMobilePGPlugin.js for better understanding
 		  // set environment you want to use window.plugins.PayPalMobile.setEnvironment("PayPalEnvironmentNoNetwork");